kriszyp/lmdb-js/README.md

 ['hello', 'world']
 Buffer.from([255]) // buffers can be used directly, 255 is higher than any byte produced by primitives
 ```
-You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyEncoding: 'binary'` database option (generally slower), use `keyEncoding: 'uint32'` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).
+You can override the default encoding of keys, and cause keys to be returned as binary arrays (`Buffer`s in NodeJS) using the `keyEncoding: 'binary'` database option (generally slower), use `keyEncoding: 'uint32'` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).

 Once you created have a db, the following methods are available: